Justin-Tan/generative-compression/README.md

 Training was done using the [ADE 20k dataset](http://groups.csail.mit.edu/vision/datasets/ADE20K/) and the [Cityscapes leftImg8bit dataset](https://www.cityscapes-dataset.com/).
 In the former case images are rescaled to width `512` px, and in the latter images are [resampled to `[512 x 1024]` prior to training](https://www.imagemagick.org/script/command-line-options.php#resample).
 An example script for resampling using `Imagemagick` is provided under `data/`.
 In each case, you will need to create a Pandas dataframe containing a single column: `path`, which holds the absolute/relative path to the images.
 This should be saved as a `HDF5` file, and you should provide the path to this under the `directories` class in `config.py`.
 Examples for the Cityscapes dataset are provided in the `data` directory.

 ### Conditional GAN usage
 The conditional GAN implementation for global compression is in the `cGAN` directory.
-The cGAN implementation appears to yield images with the highest image quality, but I am unsure if the implementation is correct.
-In this implementation generation is conditioned on the information in semantic label maps.
+The cGAN implementation appears to yield images with the highest image quality, but this implementation remains experimental.
+In this implementation generation is conditioned on the information in the semantic label map of the selected image.
 You will need to download the `gtFine` dataset of annotation maps and append a separate column `semantic_map_paths` to the Pandas dataframe pointing to the corresponding images from the `gtFine` dataset.

 ### Dependencies
 * Python 3.6